 The following is informed by university policy, including the Campus Crime Awareness Prevention and Reporting Policy, the Emergency Management and University Continuity Policy, and the Emergency Operations Plan.
-BYU students and employees may review all university policies at policy. byu.edu and the university's Emergency Operations Plan at emergencymanagement.byu.edu/campus-emergency-plans.
-BYU Risk Management and Safety provides information about emergency management resources on their website at risk.byu.edu.
-MPD and other local agencies are responsible for responding to and investigating significant emergencies and dangerous situations.
+BYU students and employees may review all university policies at policy. byu.edu and the university's Emergency Operations Plan at emergencymanagement.byu.edu/campus-emergencyplans.
+BYU Risk Management and Safety provides information about emergency management resources on their website at risk.byu.edu/.
+The SLCPD is responsible for responding to and investigating significant emergencies and dangerous situations.
+The Salt Lake City Fire Department responds to medical and fire emergencies on campus.